Editor’s note: This article has been updated with corrected data.

 Sources: NCREIF, U.S. Department of the Treasury

-As demonstrated above, in two out of the three most recent downturns, it would have paid to invest in private real estate.
+In two out of the three most recent downturns, it would have paid to invest in private real estate.
 Two-year Treasury notes beat private real estate returns only during the early 1990s recession.
 However, on average over the three seven-year investment periods, private real estate generated a 5.9% annualized return for investors.
 That’s compared with 3.8% by the Treasury note strategy.

 Average Annualized Return, Private Real Estate Vs. 2-Year Treasury Notes